-- (1) an amount the Claims Administrator establishes based on the choice of Medicare's published fee schedule, what Medicare pays, or what Medicare allows for the service; - (2) an amount the Claims Administrator establishes as the Allowable Charge; or - (3) the Provider's billed charge.
-The Plan Participant will receive a lower level of Benefit because they did not go to a Network Provider.
+- 1. an amount the Claims Administrator establishes establish based on the choice of Medicare's published fee schedule, what Medicare pays, or what Medicare allows for the service; - 2. an amount the Claims Administrator establishes as the Allowable Charge; or - 3. the Provider's billed charge.

+The Plan Participant will receive a lower level of Benefit because they did not receive care from a Network Provider.